uptonking/note4yaoo/lib-editor-codemirror-examples.md

 - https://github.com/surmon-china/vue-codemirror /MIT/202208/ts/vue/inactive
   - @codemirror code editor component for @vuejs
   - a new version based on CodeMirror@6 and is available to Vue3 only.

-- https://github.com/getcursor/old /192Star/MIT/202304/ts/inactive
-  - A Codemirror-based editor with many modern need-to-haves (e.g. LSP, Copilot, Vim, Remote SSH)
-  - This is an old version of Cursor based off of the Codemirror text editing component.
-If you're looking to build your own code editor from the ground-up, this may serve as a useful guide.
-Cursor is now based on a fork of VSCodium.
-  - 依赖codemirror6、@headlessui/react、@reduxjs/toolkit、electron-store、markdown-it、vscode-languageserver-protocol、xterm、xterm-addon-search
-  - AI Features: auto-generated inline diffs and completions, a ChatGPT-style embedded chat, on-hover documentation suggestions

 - https://github.com/0xsuk/agitcms /MIT/202212/ts/inactive
   - A hackable headless CMS for markdown blogs